mpascualach/feedback-explainer/README.md

 # Feynman
 An interactive platform to help developers teach themselves about blockchain programming

-(Note: access the deployed version of this app here: https://main--feynman-gpt.netlify.app/)
+(Note: access the deployed version of this app here[https://feynman-six.vercel.app/])

 ## Description